pep8speaks-org/pep8speaks/.github/CONTRIBUTING.md

 $ pytest tests/local
 ```

 These tests do not cover all the source files.
-The branch will get tested on Travis when the Pull Request is created.
+The branch will get tested on CI when the Pull Request is created.
 You can help writing more local unit tests and mock tests.
 Thanks to [@chinskiy](https://github.com/chinskiy) for bootstrapping the test framework.

 ### Code style